Quantum algorithms applied to satellite mission planning for Earth observation: Discussion

-\section{Bunching algorithms}
+\subsection{Bunching algorithms}

-Below are a few bunching algorithms used to cluster the data purely by sorting with respect to certain features of the dataset.
+Below are a few bunching algorithms used to cluster the data purely by sorting with respect to certain dataset features.

-\subsection{DTO Bunching}
+\subsubsection{DTO Bunching}

-In this algorithm, the data is first sorted by the DTO start times.
+This algorithm first sorts the data by the DTO start times.
 After that, the data points are clustered by DTO overlap.
 In other words, all entries in any given cluster share at least one portion of their DTO windows with $all$ other requests in the same cluster.
 As DTO windows are defined by the time when the satellite is in a position to capture the request, this method also functions as a form of geographical clustering due to the correlation of the location and DTO times.

-\subsection{Priority Bunching}
+\subsubsection{Priority Bunching}

 In this algorithm, the requests are simply clustered by their priority ranks (1-4) and then ordered by the DTO start times.
 The utility of this lies greatly in the importance of the priority rankings, as the algorithm operates on the premise of each priority rank request being worth $n$ times a request of the next highest priority rank, where $n$ is the order of magnitude between two priority sets (for instance, a priority 1 request would be $n^2$ times as valuable as a priority 3 request).